| Categories: | credativ® Inside PostgreSQL® |

 I decided to use Docker Compose to quickly and easily spin up both services.

-Here is the docker-compose.yml, that I used:
+Here is the docker-compose.yml, which I used:

 services: